 Being an expert takes time and commitment as does having an expert opinion.
 Developing an opinion usually means that you have investigated, considered and formulated different perspectives around an issue.

 Few people will invest time and energy if they don’t care about a subject.
 When people commit some effort, it’s because they give a damn and when you give a damn, your passion shines through and it becomes so much more compelling.
+Therefore your expert does not need to be a sales-person or automatically comfortable in the limelight.
+Confidence in front of the media comes with skills to be learned, and it’s why we run services like our Media Training.

 Here at EC-PR our guiding principle is to help you communicate with conviction.
 We want you to share those firmly held beliefs or opinions courageously, even in the face of contrary opinion.